aldorlang/aldor/README.md

 ---------------

-The directory `aldor` contains a more advanced build infrastructure based on the GNU build system: autoconf and automake.
-In order to use it, you will need these two tools, and run the command `autoreconf`.
-The command might complain about missing files, in which case you run `automake --add-missing`.
+The directory `aldor` contains a more advanced build infrastructure based on the GNU build system: libtool, autoconf and automake.
+In order to use it, you will need these tools, and run the command `./autogen.sh`.
 After that, you can set up the build with `./configure` and start it with `make`.

 Unlike the simple build above, the advanced build supports parallel builds with `make -jN` where N is the number of parallel tasks (generally: number of